 If you have never made hummus, you might not be familiar with tahini.
 Well let me introduce you to one of my favorite condiments!
 Tahini is ground up sesame seeds.
 It has the consistency of peanut butter, but is a lot more nuttier.
 I love using it in sauces and it’s an essential when making hummus.

 Soom is my absolute favorite brand – it has the best consistency and taste!
-You can use the code ‘eatthegains’ to save 10% if you want to order some!
+If you are looking to try it, use this link to save 10%.

 How to get the Creamiest Cauliflower Hummus

 A few tips on getting the right consistency for this hummus.
 No one wants a gritty hummus.
 After you blend the cauliflower with the tahini, you slowly pour in the water with the motor running.
 These helps get some air in it and makes it really light and fluffy.

 I tested this recipe a few times and to get the best consistency, I had to use my Vitamix.
 I tried it with my food processor and it wouldn’t blend up the cauliflower all the way.
 My food processor is probably 10 years old (my mom got it for me in college), so if you have a newer one it might work.
 Same goes with another high powered blender.
 I just wanted to give a fair warning before you start blending up!

 When you compare the same serving size of cauliflower hummus to regular store bought hummus, there are pretty similar.
 It really depends on what brand and kind of hummus you have.
 The cauliflower might be slightly lower in carbs compared to some, but not others.
 Not a big difference in my opinion.

 I hope you love this hummus as much as we do!
 It makes a great addition to any party or get-together.
 I love making it on Sunday for meal prep and having it on hand throughout the week to add to meals.
 It keeps in the fridge for a week and a half in a tightly sealed contained.
 Enjoy!

 - 1 large head cauliflower, florets removed (680 grams)